Financing your degreeA general guide on the cost of living in London in addition to your fees

 Postgraduate Masters Loan

-For UK, and possibly EU students, loans are available with repayment delayed to after qualifying.
-For the MRes the standard postgraduate loan scheme (£10,609 in 2018) can be used.
+For Home students, loans are available with repayment delayed to after qualifying.
+For the MRes the standard postgraduate loan scheme (£12,167 in 2023/24) can be used.

-Doctoral student loans were introduced in the UK in 2018.
-These loans are available to new students starting their PhD in the 2019/20 academic year.
-You may be able to borrow a loan to help pay university fees, living costs and other expenses.
+Doctoral student loans are available to new students starting their PhD in the 2023/24 academic year.
+You may be able to take out a loan to help pay university fees, living costs and other expenses.
 You can also check your personal eligibility on the Government website.

 Visit Find a PhD for a comprehensive list of frequently asked questions.